Rates of Covid-19 hospitalizations for children and adults under 50 reach their highest levels yet, CDC data shows - Local News 8

 “Putting all that together, those of us looking at this and trying not to wait until the last-minute sort of said let’s work on this over the course of the next month,” he told CNN’s Anderson Cooper.

-“I don’t think that’s going to be the case, because of the data we have now, of when we’ve done studies with boosters, the level of antibody that has been elevated by that third shot is extraordinary,” Fauci told NBC’s Lester Holt.
+“I don’t think that’s going to be the case,” Fauci told NBC’s Lester Holt, citing data from studies with booster shots that indicate “the level of antibody that has been elevated by that third shot is extraordinary.”

 The-CNN-Wire